 Entering into a fading or weakening trend is one of the most frustrating things a trader can encounter.
 Many traders have strategies for trend entry but if a trend has run its course and is weakening then it is of no use to you regardless of the entry set-ups.
+If you would like to see other trader’s strategies for getting an edge, look at the common traits of FXCMs most successful traders here.

 The ADX is used to qualify and quantify trend strength.
 The approach and display is very simple.
 The ADX filter can have very beneficial effects on your trading results.